What’s in a number?

 5 Diego Maradona (Napoli #10)

 Leading Napoli to two Serie A trophies was more than enough to secure Maradona hero status in Naples.
 Throw in a Coppa Italia, UEFA Cup and Italian Super Cup and it’s no surprise the number 10 shirt is retired.
-Maybe they’ll bring it back if Gonzalo Higuain does the same.
+Not even Marek Hamsik or Dries Mertens were trusted with the holy shirt.

 6 Raul (Schalke #7)

 Yes, you read that right.
 Raul’s number seven was retired at Schalke, not Real Madrid, after just two years at the club.
 To be fair, it only lasted a year before German youngster Max Meyer brought it back.
-Make your mind up!
+We’re looking at you Birmingham!

 7 Bobby Moore (West Ham #6)